plugdata-team/plugdata/Resources/Documentation/Gem/rotateXYZ.md

 ---
 title: rotateXYZ
-description: rotates a gemList by the specified rotation around the X-, Y-, and Z-axes
+description: rotates a gemlist by the specified rotation around the X-, Y-, and Z-axes
 categories:
   - object
 pdcategory: Gem, Graphics